sagecodes/intro-tableau/pronto-step-by-step.md

 In a time before LimeBikes and Jump there was once a bike company called [Pronto](https://en.wikipedia.org/wiki/Pronto_Cycle_Share) that inhabited Seattle.

-Our job as a Data Analyist is to figure out how many trips were take each month, and how to easily visulize those trips.
+Our job as a Data Analyst is to figure out how many trips were take each month, and how to easily visualize those trips.
 What does the Trend of the number of rides per month look like?

 ### Importing Data (Pronto)